-- c.
-Personal Development Reviews - CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - PDR processes to be reviewed as part of wider H&&OD service review. (from 2019/20). - d.
+- a.
+Personal Development Reviews - CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. - PDR processes to be reviewed as part of wider H&&OD service review. (from 2019/20). - b.
 Workforce/HR Management CIPFA/SOLACE Principle E Developing the entity's capacity, including the capability of its leadership and the individuals within it. - Migration to and the implementation of a potential new HR system remains work in progress.
-Teams from HR, Finance, IT and Business Intelligence are working together to ensure implementation of the project in 2024/25 (from 2020/21). - e.
-Procurement and Contract Management CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. (from 2021/22). - A strategic service review has been undertaken during 2023/24 and a programme of improvements to procurement systems and processes (to improve efficiencies and promote better awareness of the procurement and contract management processes) is in implementation. - A new version of the CPRs was implemented in February 2024 to streamline the processes and better define roles and responsibilities. - A Contract Management toolkit is to be rolled out/ implemented during 2024/25. - The use of SAP Concur for procurement card expenditure in 2024/25 will better support reporting and visibility of spend (i.e. Compliance). - f.
-Equality and Inclusion Action Plan CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement. - Development of a revised EDI Action Plan for 2023/24 and a broader 3 Year Plan for 2023/26. - g.
-Inclusivity as part of the People Strategy CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement. - Improve employee awareness of inclusivity as part of our People Strategy and how inclusivity is central to our ambitions for the Council, linking our inclusivity agenda into key organisational activities e.g., communications, attraction, recruitment. - h.
-Staff Network Groups Development CIPFA/SOLACE Principle B Ensuring openness and comprehensive stakeholder engagement. - A series of employee network groups will be established, in line with the EDI Action Plan implementation.

-- i.
-Performance Management and Data Quality CIPFA/SOLACE Principle D Determining the interventions necessary to optimise the achievement of the intended outcomes. - Continue the development of KPI's, and improve the awareness and use of performance management data (Power BI)
+Teams from HR, Finance, IT and Business Intelligence are working together to ensure implementation of the project in 2024/25 (from 2020/21). - c.
+Procurement and Contract Management CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law. (from 2021/22). - A strategic service review has been undertaken during 2023/24 and a programme of improvements to procurement systems and processes (to improve efficiencies and promote better awareness of the procurement and contract management processes) is in implementation. - A new version of the CPRs was implemented in February 2024 to streamline the processes and better define roles and responsibilities. - A Contract Management toolkit is to be rolled out/implemented during 2024/25. - The use of SAP Concur for procurement card expenditure in 2024/25 will better support reporting and visibility of spend (i.e. Compliance). - d.
+Performance Management and Data Quality CIPFA/SOLACE Principle D Determining the interventions necessary to optimise the achievement of the intended outcomes. - Continue the development of KPI's, and improve the awareness and use of performance management data (Power BI) - e.
+Best Value (Enabling Barnsley) Strategy CIPFA/SOLACE Principle A Behaving with integrity, demonstrating strong commitment to ethical values, and respecting the rule of law - Implement and embed the Strategy throughout the Council